PrakritiNeuro/PhD-project-MSL-task/README.md

 Press 'Escape' to interrupt the session.

-Press '5' start the task.
+Press '5' to start the task.
 This is the TTL key that is expected from the scanner to start the scanning session.

 If STIM crashed or was interrupted unexpectedly, the keyboard input to Matlab